 The OMS has special interest groups and committees dedicated to subject areas including cultivation, toxicology, microscopy and cookery.
 These groups and committees hold their own meetings and activities, and are open to all OMS members.

 Volunteer, Leadership and Community Outreach Opportunities

 As with any active organization, there is a lot of work to do behind the scenes.
-Members who enjoy getting involved and welcome the challenge can find many ways to participate or apply specialized skills.
-If you have an interest or skill, there will be an opportunity to use it in OMS.
+Members who enjoy getting involved and want to deepen their understanding and appreciation of fungi(and fellow OMS members!) can find many ways to participate or apply specialized skills.
+If you have a good idea, interest or skill, there will be an opportunity to use it in OMS.